|

 .

-This was a fun project that would look great on the mantel!
-Wouldn’t Santa be impressed?
+This was such a fun project—and it would look fantastic on the mantel!
+Imagine how impressed Santa would be!

-And now that we’ve set the scene, how about some gift ideas?
-There’s still time to whip up a quick project for friends and family.
-Here are a few ideas to get you started.
+Now that the scene is set, let’s talk gift ideas.
+There’s still plenty of time to create a quick handmade project for friends and family.
+Here are a few suggestions to get your creativity flowing.

 Our Weekend Winter Hat is quick and easy!